aaronaddleman/aaronaddleman-academic/content/code/spacemacs/_index.md

     weight: 1
 ---

 Emacs vs. Vim - the age old battle... but thats boring.
 Lets combine them!
 Enter: Spacemacs.
 The place you can choose your editor and still benifet from Emacs rich library of syntax and extensibility with Lisp.
 Lets face it, all things _could be_ traced back to influence from Lisp.
 So lets start with that as some features of Spacemacs:

+(Note: All docs here are using the Vim Mode for Spacemacs.
+Sometimes the docs will include the Control Tower mode and it will be noted.)

 ## Features